lrnrdr/Prediction-of-Product-Sales/README.md

 R^2 = 0.584

-Based off of the different models, I would recommend using the tuned Random Forest model which performed better than both the Linear Regression and default Random Forest model on MAE, MSE, RMSE, and R^2 for the testing data.
+Based off of these different models, I would recommend using the tuned Random Forest model which performed better than both the Linear Regression and default Random Forest model on MAE, MSE, RMSE, and R^2 for the testing data.

 The Default model outperformed the Tuned model in the training data but fell short on the data that mattered, the test data.